Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 # ACKNOWLEDGEMENTS

-Thanks to my mentor Marcel, the terrific team at Code Institute, their fabulous team of tutors and student care.
+Thanks to my mentor Marcel, the terrific team at Code Institute, their fabulous team of tutors (Thanks Sean!) and student care.
 Also thanks to my fellow student, Abi Harrison.
 Thank you all for getting me this far!